 The offshore seismic crew is typically a team of about 20 people, reporting to the Party Chief.
 They work alongside a maritime crew, which manages the ship and reports to the Captain.
 Offshore work can be very intensive, but also offers a lot of free time.
 Typically a crew works five or six weeks on, followed by an equal amount of weeks off.
 Onboard, the team is split into two shifts, working seven days a week, twelve hours a day.

 Mechanics operate and maintain the mechanical equipment onboard our seismic vessels.
-Specifically, they quality control and maintain the seismic source systems, deflectors, in-sea equipment positioning, towing and handling hardware, as well as various other mechanical and seismic equipment.
+Specifically, the quality control and maintenance of the seismic source systems, deflectors, in-sea equipment positioning, towing and handling hardware, as well as various other mechanical and seismic equipment.

 Navigators plan the acquisition schedule and are responsible for positioning the vessel and all in-sea navigational equipment.
 Their task is to ensure that accurate positional information is produced for all seismic data acquired.

-Observers operate the seismic recording instruments and seismic streamers, while constantly monitoring the signal versus noise characteristics to ensure recorded data quality is acceptable.
-Deployment, recovery and maintenance of seismic streamers and in-sea equipment is another important part of the Observers' responsibility.
+Observers operate the seismic recording instruments and seismic streamers, while constantly monitoring the signal versus noise characteristics to ensure that recorded data quality is acceptable.
+Deployment, recovery, and maintenance of seismic streamers and in-sea equipment is another important part of the Observers' responsibility.

 To apply or search for vacant positions see our career portal, we only consider applications sent through the portal.